 Attendance Policy

-The nature of the programs at the Tennessee College of Applied Technology - McKenzie- McKenzie is such that it is necessary for every student to attend regularly.
+A. The nature of the programs at the Tennessee Colleges of Applied Technology is such that it is necessary for every student to attend regularly.
 Excessive interruptions due to absences will have an adverse effect on student progress.
-The daily attendance of a student becomes a part of the student's permanent file and is reflected on their transcript.